 We received our non-profit status in July 2019, before our 5th annual Film Festival.
 Now we have our official Board of Directors and are looking to the future.
-For 2020, we've brought on Oscar Nominee Kevin H. Wilson as our Senior Programmer and we are being hosted on campus by the Lewis Center for the 2020 Film Fest, Septemeber 11-13 at the James Stewart Film Theater.
+For 2020, we've brought on Oscar Nominee Kevin H. Wilson as our Senior Programmer and although we were slated to be hosted on campus by the Lewis Center for the 2020 Film Fest, September 11-13 at the James Stewart Film Theater, we are now moving to a virtual platform with Eventive.
 We have grown exponentially in the last four years and in addition to simply screening the films, we work to bring in educators and experts to discuss the topics the film's narratives bring to light.

 THE FESTIVAL BEGAN when the founder, Sara McDermott, who had been a working screenwriter for years, had her son in 2014.
 As a new mother, she quickly realized she would not be able to keep pace with her writing schedule, and so began to search for other ways to be involved in the world of film with a newborn on her lap.
 She put out a call for film submissions just to see if there'd be interest - and wound up getting 83 on the first go.
 Sara independently watched all of them in that first year (almost going crazy in the process), developed the festival schedule, and lined up venues.
 With her baby in his stroller, she went door to door to every business in downtown Princeton, seeking sponsors.
 The first PRINDIE: Princeton Independent Film Festival took place in Fall 2015, shortly after her son turned one.
 Sara pulled off another PRINDIE in 2016, but it became clear that she would not be able to grow the festival as a one-woman show.